Police and Law Enforcement Resources

 Financial Crimes Enforcement Network – The mission of the Financial Crimes Enforcement Network is to safeguard the financial system from the abuses of financial crime, including terrorist financing, money laundering, and other illicit activity.

 Interpol – Interpol exists to help create a safer world.
-Its aim is to provide a unique range of essential services for the law enforcement community to optimize the international effort to combat crime.
+It aims to provide a unique range of essential services for the law enforcement community to optimize the international effort to combat crime.

 U.S. Marshals Service – The Marshals Service is the nation’s oldest and most versatile federal law enforcement agency.
-Since 1789, federal marshals have served the nation through a variety of vital law enforcement activities.
+Since 1789, federal marshals have served the nation through various vital law enforcement activities.
 Ninety-four U.S. marshals, appointed by the president of the U.S. attorney general, direct the activities of 94 district offices and personnel.
-The Marshals Service has more than 350 locations throughout the 50 states, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands.
+The Marshals Service has more than 350 locations throughout the 50 states, Guam, the Northern Mariana Islands, Puerto Rico, and the Virgin Islands.

 As U.S. Marshal heads each district and the District of Columbia Superior Court.
 The Marshals Service’s headquarters are in the Washington, D.C. area.
 The Marshals Service occupies a uniquely central position in the federal justice system.
 Marshals participate in virtually every federal law enforcement initiative.
 Approximately 4,800 deputy marshals and career employees perform the following nationwide, day-to-day missions.